JiangWeixian/vue-chatroom/README.md

 * in ./src/api/index.js - **changed** initOfficeData() and createMessage(), now we can store messages in localstorage!
 * in ./src/main.js - **remove** intervalAuth(), because F5 refresh main.js will dispatch this function!

+### 2017-5-23

+how can i detect client leave our website(in socket)? those below is what i found!:

+* close tab -> emit disconnect? - no! user may open link in new tab!
+* refresh/duplicate will create a new Socket connect to server!
+* close tab will auto emit disconnect event!
+* user-socket.id - socket.id should be a array!

+big boom!

+* add a name(data.user) to each socket, when disconnet, i can know which one disconnect!

+### 2017-5-23

+* in ./src/server/main.js - **add** logoutsocket process disconnect event!
+* in ./src/server/socket/logout.js - **created** this file